 As we approached the movie rack, Zion practically dove on that movie.
 He grabbed it up in his hands, and held it high over his head and squealed, “Mama, I found the Smurfs!” as he jumped up and down for several minutes.

 I wish I could get that excited about anything.

-I said, “Now buddy, I know that’s not for Zoë.
+I said, “Buddy, I know that’s not for Zoë.
 I will buy that for our Christmas box, but what are you going to buy for Zoë?”

-I didn’t expect a response, but I wanted to teach him that Christmas is about giving.
+Honestly, I didn’t expect a response…but I wanted to teach him that Christmas is about giving.

-Before I could do or say anything else, Zion took off.
+Before I could do or say anything else, Zion took off running.
 I said “Where are you going, buddy?”
 And he said, “DIS WAY!”

 So I followed.

 We rounded what seemed like about 100 corners before we stopped in front of some ceramic piggy banks.

 Zion pointed to the red one and said, “DIS one.”